Louise Hooper Counselling

-I am empathic, non-judgemental and creative.
-My background in music and education means that I have an interest in creativity – if that is appropriate in our work together.
-As an integrative therapist, I am able to draw on a range of approaches including Person Centred, Gestalt and Psychodynamic.
-I am interested in meditation and mindfulness and like to work with the whole person, which includes the connection between the mind and the body – as trauma, anxiety and stress can manifest itself physically in the body and nervous system, causing panic attacks, anxiety, depression and many other physical symptoms.
+As an integrative therapist, I am able to draw on a range of approaches including Person Centred, Gestalt, Psychodynamic and creativity.
+I am interested in meditation and mindfulness and like to work with the whole person, which includes the connection between the mind and the body – as trauma and stress can manifest itself physically in the body and nervous system, causing panic attacks, anxiety, depression and many other physical symptoms.

 Would like to know more about me?

 I help people through bereavement and we all experience loss in our lives and loss is not only experienced when someone has died.
 We can be impacted by divorce or loss of a partnership, loss of health, loss of a sense of who we are or a loss of direction in life, loss of space and creativity, redundancy and retirement, a sense of loss when children leave home and many more.
 It may feel like the ground beneath you has opened up and you are separated from life as usual.
 It may be a place of uncertainty between what is no longer and what is yet to come.
 It is important to take the time to grieve these losses.